Heckling, drama mark House hearing on slavery reparations as top Dem asks, 'Why not now?'

 Amid the back and forth on whether reparations should be considered, there were scant details on what form such a package would take.
 Democrats brushed off the idea that such a payment would be a direct monetary payment.

-Rep. Jerry Nadler, D-N.Y., said that “most serious reparations models proposed to date have focused on restorative community-based programs of employment, health care, housing and education initiatives -- writing wrongs that cannot be fixed by checks alone.”
+Rep. Jerry Nadler, D-N.Y., said that “most serious reparations models proposed to date have focused on restorative community-based programs of employment, health care, housing and education initiatives -- righting wrongs that cannot be fixed by checks alone.”

 This echoes proposals by top 2020 Democrats, who have been vague about the form reparations would take.
 Sen. Kamala Harris, D-Calif., suggested to The Grio in February that it could include a generic tax credit to families making under $100,000 -- a much less controversial proposal.